Reading For Pleasure

 - Modelling prosody and fluency during our reading practice sessions in KS1 and EYFS.

 - Reading aloud model texts as a regular part of our writing sessions.

 - Shared reading of texts during guided reading sessions in KS2.

 - Whole class reading sessions in KS2.

 Not one, but two libraries!

 Our school libraries are stocked with good quality, appropriate books that we are regularly adding to.
 As reading for pleasure is an absolute priority for us, we insist on our children visiting the school library at least once a week.
-We are extremely lucky to have two libraries within our school and a dedicated librarian who always ensures they are kept up-to-date and ready to use by the children.
+We are extremely lucky to have two libraries within our school and dedicated staff who always ensure they are kept up-to-date and ready to use by the children.
 Our scanning system helps the children to experience choosing books, taking books out and returning them a week later.
 Teachers are always on hand to discuss book choices and make well-informed suggestions.

 We are always thinking of new ways to celebrate reading.
 We have a ‘Star Reader’ competition which runs each half term.
 Teachers pick readers that are the most enthusiastic about books, talk about them, share them and also make a real effort to read every single day!
-All winners receive books of their choice!
+All winners receive books of their choice.

 Please have a look through some of the pictures of us reading..